AiPEX-Lab/XPlane_RL/gym_xplane/Readme.md

     sudo  /path/to/anaconda/python3.6  random_agent.py
     ```

+### To Load Tensorboard
+   tensorboard -- logdir 'path to file'

+### To Load Model
+   Paste the name and directory of the model into XPilot.py
+   Run X Plane
+   Run XPilot.py

 ### TO DO
-   Update reward function.
+   Look into GLX accelerated rendering in nvidi-docker
+   Train the model with current reward function
    (You could define your reward function for your custom scenario too)